 Before January 24, 1826, the land that is now Carroll County belonged to the Creek Nation.

 More specifically, white traders dubbed the local people the Lower Creeks because they were served by the south fork of an area trail.
-Open to changes in culture and brought by “Indian Agent” Benjamin Hawkins, they were opposed by the Upper Creeks of Alabama, who resisted change.
+Guided by “Indian Agent” Benjamin Hawkins, the traders were opposed by the Upper Creeks of Alabama.
 In the Creek Indian War of 1813-14, General Andrew Jackson raised an army composed mostly of militia men and Lower Creek Indians to defeat the Upper Creeks.

 The Creek were ordered to give up the land by September 1 and, in late 1826, surveying of the new land cession began.
 The act that created Carroll County was passed on December 11 and it was named for Maryland’s Charles Carroll, the last living signer of the Declaration of Independence.
 This 66th Georgia county enclosed in its original boundaries all of present-day Carroll County as well as the southern part of Haralson and Douglas counties, and the part of Heard and Troup west of the Chattahoochee.
 As was commonplace in those days, the land was distributed in a lottery held in the state capital at Milledgeville in 1827.
 Because of the public ferry at McIntosh’s home site, that one square mile area, known as the “McIntosh Reserve,” was withheld from the lottery.
 (Today, the McIntosh plantation site remains preserved as the “McIntosh Reserve” and is the location of the annual McIntosh Festival each October.)
 One winner who came to view the land he had drawn offered the lot to a Carrollton innkeeper for a night’s lodging; the innkeeper refused.